First Turkey MTB XC race start

 Scrub Turkey

 Tight switchbacks, slippery corners and rocky outcrops make Scrub Turkey a fun filled ride.
-Scrub Turkey is a two-way trail, accessible from Seesaw Hub at the bottom and Turkey’s Nest from the top.
+Scrub Turkey is a two-way trail, accessible from Seesaw Hub at the bottom and Turkey's Nest

 Two Up